hueitan/javascript-sdk-design/README.md

 ### Piggyback

+Sometimes, including all the SDK source code is not required in some use cases.
-Sometimes, we don't want our developers include all the SDK source, we just need to do a simple 1x1 pixel request (for example: return a request when landing on thank you/last page).
-All we need to do is ask the developer to include an image file with our url link.
+That is the case of a simple 1x1 pixel request -- For example: make a request when someone lands on thank you(last) page.
+In such a scenario, the developer may include an image file with a the (url) link, as explained in the following snippet.

 ```html
 <img height="1" width="1" alt="" style="display:none" src="https://yourUrlLink.com/t?timestamp=1234567890&type=page1&currency=USD&noscript=1" />